echeran/smile-of-murugan/webbook/chapter02.md

 bloom, almost entirely independent of Aryan and specifically Sanskrit influences.
 This primary independence of Tamil literary tradition has been, incidentally, the source of many conflicts.

 Second: though being sometimes qualified as a neo-Indian literature, Tamil literature is the only Indian literature which is both classical and modern; while it shares antiquity with much of Sanskrit literature and is as classical, in the best sense of the word, as e.g. the ancient Greek poetry, it continues to be vigorously living modern writing of our days.
-This fact was expressed in a very happy formulation by A. K. Ramanujan in his excellent book The *Interior* *Landscape* (1967): "Tamil, one of the two classical languages of India, is the only language of contemporary India which is recognizably continuous with a classical past”.
+This fact was expressed in a very happy formulation by A. K. Ramanujan in his excellent book *The Interior Landscape* (1967): "Tamil, one of the two classical languages of India, is the only language of contemporary India which is recognizably continuous with a classical past”.

-This fact-the relation between tradition and modernity-has, too, been the source of constant tension: contemporary Tamil literature has to carry the splendid but massive burden of an uninterrupted tradition and classical heritage, and sometimes the burden seems
+This fact—the relation between tradition and modernity—has, too, been the source of constant tension: contemporary Tamil literature has to carry the splendid but massive burden of an uninterrupted tradition and classical heritage, and sometimes the burden seems